Bob Rock: Production career

 Mötley Crüe's manager, Doc McGhee, who also managed Bon Jovi, recommended Rock to Mötley Crüe for their first album since getting sober, Dr. Feelgood (1989).
 The band stayed in Vancouver for close to a year in order to work with Rock.
 Dr. Feelgood went on to become Mötley Crüe's best-selling album and is the only one to reach the #1 spot on the Billboard 200.
 The album was nominated for two Grammys for Best Hard Rock Performance and won the American Music Award for best heavy metal/hard rock album in 1991.

 Having been impressed by his work on Metallica's self-titled album, Bon Jovi employed Rock to produce their fifth studio album, Keep the Faith (1992).
 In 1999 plans were made to have Rock and Fairbairn produce their album Crush, but Fairbairn died later that year and the banded opted to work with Luke Ebbin.

 In 1995, Rock relocated to Maui and converted part of his home into his own private music production facility, known as Plantation Studios, three years later.
-In the 2000s, Rock's production work began to center around his home studio, although he travels to work on larger projects, such as Metallica's St. Anger.
+In the 2000s, Rock's production work began to center around his home studio, although he traveled to work on larger projects, such as Metallica's St. Anger.
 Rock told The Honolulu Advertiser in 2003, "Actually, over the next few years I'm probably going to be weaning myself off of what I do a little bit...
 And I would really love to be able to get involved more with local music."

 While Rock is best known for his work with rock and metal artists, Rock has produced such pop artists as Cher, Nelly Furtado, Jann Arden, Sarah McLachlan, and Michael Bublé.
 His work with Bublé on the album To Be Loved (2013) earned him a Grammy Award.